anchit-chandran/ms-blog-langraphjs/readme.md

 });
 ```

 1. We invoke the Graph.
-We will pass in a `State` object, but we can leave it empty for now.
+We will later pass in a `State` object, but we can leave it empty for now.
 2. We log the result to the console.

 Refresh your browser and check the console.
 You should see: